Our Latest Blog Post's !

 Medical expenses:

 The CRA permits you to deduct a range of medical expenses as non-refundable tax credits, including the cost of orthopaedic shoes, laser eye surgery, dental cleanings, and private insurance premiums.
-Keep all of your medicines, receipts, and any supporting papers in case the CRA asks to view them later.

 Union/professional dues: